TadiT7/treble_experimentations_wiki/Huawei-P20-Lite.md

 *Flash this image with the `fastboot` utility: ```fastboot flash system <image_name>``` As an alternative you can flash via TWRP as "System Image" and format data.
+When installing with twrp, you need to factory reset over stock recovery.
+This device runs roms with all phh gsi builds.
+For example: Pixel Experience

 ## Hardware support (AOSP 12.1 v413)